allens1015/ironfang-crafting-and-gathering/README.md

 So if someone levels up, bump it up.
 If they go T to E, bump it up.
 If they die, drop their level:teml entry from the array.
 The math all happens automatically

 Input --g=# --c=# to find the percentage/actual intersect of gathering/crafting potentials.
 Uses a 1000-point curve where 0 is the closest value.

+Just run the .pl to get the values based on hex quality